MDX Syntax Available on nisshi.dev Blog

 nisshi.dev Custom Implementation

-This component is custom-built for nisshi.dev.
-Uses mermaid.
+This component is a custom implementation for nisshi.dev.
+It uses mermaid.

-You can create flowcharts and diagrams using Mermaid syntax.
+You can draw flowcharts and diagrams using Mermaid syntax.

 ```mermaid